pauliacomi/separation-explorer/README.md

 and bandwith provided by Heroku.

-It is entirely possible (and faster) to run a local version of the explorer by first installing all the Python requirements in `requirements.txt` and then starting a local Bokeh server with:
+It is entirely possible (and faster) to run a local version of the explorer by first cloning this repository, installing all the Python requirements in `requirements.txt` and then starting a local Bokeh server with:

 ```
 bokeh serve . --show